 Global Business in Context: Spanish Language, Literature, Politics and Media.

-Students should bring a copy of these emergency phone numbers while they are traveling and leave a copy with their parents/guardians.
+Families may contact us at any time during the program in the event of an emergency.
+Students should bring a copy of these emergency phone numbers while they are traveling as well as leaving a copy with their parents/guardians.

 Cardenal Zuniga, 12